fredtw/aws/Install_R_Server_On_AWS.md

   - Add Security group rules (inbound):
       - Type: SSH, Protocol : TCP, Port Range: 22 Source : Anywhere (0.0.0.0,::/0)
       - Type: SSH, Protocol : TCP, Port Range: 22 Source : Anywhere (0.0.0.0,::/0)
-    After this configuration , review and launch this instance; Selecting an existing key pair or create a new one
+   - After this configuration , review and launch this instance; Selecting an existing key pair or create a new one

+## Step 3 : connect to the Rserver

+After your EC2 instance is running
+- First connect to the instance through ssh
+- Now you can connect to the Rserver using the browser (e.g of URL : http://<the IPV4>:8787